 Lesson learnt from this failure: conduct independent, external health checks throughout the lifecycle of a project and immediately after.
 Internal health checks are less objective and may not consider the possibility of pivoting from or pulling the plug on a pet project.

-If you are interested in project management coaching so that you can be recognized as the project doctor who rescues projects and introduces benefits realization into your organization, please apply for a free strategy session below.
+If you are interested in project management coaching so that you can be recognized as the project doctor who rescues projects and introduces best practices into your organization, explore the Project Doctor Masterclass.